Skip to content

 • A static UI5 frontend dynamically renders these definitions

-• No custom JavaScript development required
+• No custom JavaScript needed

 • Combines backend-driven development with UI5 flexibility

-• Aligns with SAP's Cloud strategy
+• Lines up with SAP's cloud strategy